top of page

 The Product

-8 Billion Minds is a live learning platform that fosters knowledge-trading around the world at no cost to the user.
-Users can teach, share or learn subjects of interest in a casual or informal setting.
+8 Billion Minds 8 Billion Minds is a platform for live learning that facilitates knowledge exchange worldwide, completely free of charge.
+Users can share, teach, or learn about a wide variety of subjects in a casual and informal setting.

 The Task